KxSystems/kx-vscode/README.md

 1. The results populate the kdb results window if it is active, otherwise it will populate the output window.

-When you save a datasource file query paramaters and the connection details are stored.
-The datasource icon will be green if it is associated with a connection and grey if there is no association.
+When you save a data source file query parameters and the connection details are stored.
+The data source icon will be green if it is associated with a connection and grey if there is no association.

 In addition to [API queries](https://code.kx.com/insights/api/database/query/get-data.html), if the query environment is enabled on the deployed instance of kdb Insights Enterprise, qSQL and SQL queries can be used within a data source with the appropriate parameterization.